-For the computation of MSE and application of a bias-correction procedure in Section 3d, operational 20-km grid-spacing Rapid Update Cycle (RUC) model analyses provided by NCEP and available at 1-hrly temporal resolution are used as "truth" for non-precipitation fields.
-The RUC analyses are generated using hourly intermittent 3DVAR assimilation cycles in which recent observations from various sources (e.g., wind profiler, radar, aircraft, surface METARS, satellite, etc.) are assimilated using the previous 1-hr RUC model forecasts as the background field.
-Additional information on the RUC model is found in Benjamin et al. (2004a, and b).
-For precipitation fields, stage IV multi-sensor rainfall estimates (Baldwin and Mitchell 1997) are used.
-Ensemble variance and MSE are computed according to Eqs.
-B7 and B6, respectively, in Eckel and Mass (2005), which are designed to account for an ensemble with a finite number of members.
-Finally, to obtain a more equitable comparison between the 4-km and 20-km forecast fields, the 4-km fields were remapped to a 20-km grid covering the central US, which is just a subdomain of the ENS20 members, using a neighbor-budget interpolation (e.g., Accadia et al. 2003).
+intermittent three-dimensional variational data assimilation (3DVAR) cycles in which recent observations from various sources (e.g., wind profiler, radar, aircraft, surface aviation routine weather reports (METARs, satellites, etc.) are assimilated using the previous 1-h RUC model forecasts as the background field.
+Additional information on the RUC model is found in Benjamin et al. (2004a,b).
+For precipitation fields, stage IV multisensor rainfall estimates (Baldwin and Mitchell 1997) are used.
+The ensemble variance and MSE are computed according to Eqs.
+(B7) and (B6), respectively, in Eckel and Mass (2005), which are designed to account for an ensemble with a finite number of members.
+Finally, to obtain a more equitable comparison between the 4- and 20-km forecast fields, the 4-km fields were remapped to a 20-km grid covering the central United States, which is simply a subdomain of the ENS20 members, using a neighbor-budget interpolation (e.g., Accadia et al. 2003).